 If you want to taste further afield but prefer to leave the driving to others, the Sonoma Valley Wine Trolley offers six-hour field trips to local wineries in a hand-built replica of an 1890s San Francisco cable car.
 Or, check our listings of Sonoma County Wine Touring Companies.

 Want a bit of afternoon exercise?
 Sonoma is relatively flat, making it fairly easy to get around on two wheels.
 Download the Sonoma Bicycle Map.
 For more challenging routes, take back roads into the hills outside of town.
-Bicycle rentals and guided cycling tours in the Sonoma Valley are available from Sonoma Adventures, Sonoma Valley Bike Tours (which shares its Top 5 Local Rides for Avid Cyclists), and Wine Country Cyclery.
+Bicycle rentals and guided cycling tours in the Sonoma Valley are available from Sonoma Adventures, Sonoma Valley Bike Tours, and Wine Country Cyclery.

 To stretch your legs a bit while walking through nature, a few blocks north of the Plaza the Sonoma Overlook Trail offers a pleasant three-mile round-trip trail to the top of the hillside, with great views of Sonoma Valley and San Pablo Bay.
 An offshoot trail takes you west to the trails of the Montini Open Space Preserve, which also provide a variety of beautiful vistas.

 And if you’re traveling with little ones, be sure to check out TrainTown, located about a mile south of the Sonoma Plaza.
 It boasts a quarter-scale railroad that takes passengers on a 20-minute ride along four miles of winding tracks that go through tunnels and over bridges, with a stop along the way at a miniature town and petting zoo.
 And for other ideas, read What to Do With the Kids in Sonoma.